PashaSmurf/aws-developer-iba-course/course-flow/practise.md

 * Why do we need sam?
 * How hoes sam work?
 * SAM vs Cloudformation
-* List out some of the commands used in AWS SAM CLI
+* List out commands used in AWS SAM CLI
 * Which languages does sam support?